sc-selections/soundcloud-selections/README.md

 ## Technology

-SoundCloud Selections is an web application written with HTML/Javascript, Backbone, jQuery, and the SoundCloud Javascript SDK.
+SoundCloud Selections is a web application written with HTML/Javascript, Backbone, jQuery, and the SoundCloud Javascript SDK.

 The application is backed by a light-weight PHP/SQL implementation.